Sorry

 0:30

 Stars artists unpacking their artworks.
-Chi Xiaoning, Film of Star Group Activities of 1979 (excerpt), 1979.
+Chi Xiaoning, Film of Stars Group Activities of 1979 (excerpt), 1979.
 Single-channel 16mm film transferred to digital video (black and white, silent).
 M+, Hong Kong.
 Museum purchase and gift of The Stars Art Foundation Limited, 2017. © M+, Hong Kong

 After Chi’s untimely death in 2007, no one knew the whereabouts of the footage, not even Ren, as it had been kept underground, passed from friend to friend.
 The footage was eventually recovered and the only copy now resides in the M+ Collections.

-Film of Star Group Activities of 1979 by Chi Xiaoning and Ren Shulin reflects on and documents the social, cultural, and political changes that took place during the Beijing Spring.
+Film of Stars Group Activities of 1979 by Chi Xiaoning and Ren Shulin reflects on and documents the social, cultural, and political changes that took place during the Beijing Spring.
 This treasure trove will be mined for years to come by film-makers, historians, and art historians alike.
 This pivotal moment in China’s history, which gave birth to its democracy movement, could not have been possible without the powerful combination of art and activism that coalesced at Democracy Wall.
 And because of the courageous feats of one documentarian and his assistant cameraman, history will forever have the visual accounts of those exciting times.

 This article was originally published on M+ Stories.